bb-io/Hubspot/README.md

 - **Search marketing emails** searches for marketing emails based on certain criteria.
 - **Create marketing email** creates a new marketing email.
-- **Get marketing email content as HTML** returns a marketing email content from a (translated) HTML file
+- **Get marketing email content as HTML** returns a marketing email content from a (translated) HTML file.
+Field `Marketing Email ID` is required
-- **Update marketing email content from HTML** updates a marketing email content from a (translated) HTML file
+- **Update marketing email content from HTML** updates a marketing email content from a (translated) HTML file.
+Fields `File` and `Marketing Email ID` is required.
 - **Create marketing email from HTML** creates a marketing email by extracting content from an uploaded HTML file

 ### Marketing forms